NICCK08/Neogcamp_mark11/README.md

-# Neogcamp_mark11
+# Neogcamp_mark12
- markEleven: Is your birthday lucky app
+markTwelve: do you know your triangles?